Azidalus/Efficient-Automation-of-Immigration-Discourse-Analysis-in-News-Comments/README.md

 ## Results

 ### Topics
+All topics except “victim: Global” have a high Recall above 0.5, which means the model can recognize majority of the relevant instances.
+That, however, comes at a cost of small Precision, indicating that there are quite some false positives, appearing due to multi-context words.
+Additionally, we can also observe a decrease in Precision along the x-axis - meaning Precision decreases when the topic sample size decreases

 ### Stances
 The Llama model has 64% overall Accuracy, with particular success in identifying “neg” and “none” stances.
 The model detects nearly all anti-immigration comments (92%), although sometimes assigning that stance wrongly.
 It has some difficulty recognizing “none” stance comments (only 54% are spotted), but on the other hand almost all (88%) such predictions are correct.
 The positive stance is the most challenging for the model to detect (only 16% of comments are spotted), also with enough faulty predictions.